appfeel/tappx-phonegap/README.md

-Tappx-Admob Phonegap and Cordova plugin
+Tappx Phonegap and Cordova plugin
 ===============================

-This is the official [Tappx](http://www.tappx.com/?h=dec334d63287772de859bdb4e977fce6) plugin for Phonegap & Cordova.
+This is the [Tappx](http://www.tappx.com/?h=dec334d63287772de859bdb4e977fce6) plugin for Phonegap & Cordova.
 Start monetizing your Phonegap or Cordova apps with this plugin.

 ---
 ## Platform SDK supported ##